-VR training is set to add $294 billion to the global economy by 2030, highlighting its transformative impact across sectors like hospitality and education.
-In hospitality, training staff quickly and safely remains a challenge.
+VR training is projected to add $294 billion to the global economy by 2030, and it's quickly reshaping industries like hospitality.

-This article explores how VR works for Bartender training, its benefits, costs, drawbacks and future prospects.
+This article covers how VR bartending training works, along with its benefits, costs, drawbacks and future potential.

 How Virtual Reality Is Used in Bartending Training